Stac Fada Member: Description

 The Stac Fada Member is an impactite consisting of a mixture of suevite and clast poor impact melt rocks.
 At the Stoer peninsula, the basal part of the unit contains large clasts of sandstone within a matrix of melt rocks.
 At the same locality, lenses of accretionary lapilli are developed in the uppermost part of the unit, although these are better developed at Enard Bay.
 The thickness of the unit is quite variable, although it generally lies in the range 10–15 metres.
 At the southern end of Loch Ewe it is only 5–6 metres thick, while at Bac an Leth Choin, southwest of Loch Ewe across the Loch Maree Fault, it reaches more than 30 metres.

 The unit contains clasts of melted material, although these are unevenly distributed through the sequence.
 Clasts derived from the Lewisian complex are locally common and samples have been taken to establish which terrane within the Lewisian the samples came from based on their geochemistry.

+Isotopic analysis suggests that the impactor was chondritic in nature, and that the surface rock that was hit during the impact included mafic/ultramafic material.